 The clinical study must not start until it has been approved by the approval bodies in question.
 Read more about notification and application to the Swedish Medical Products Agency on the page Planning on this website.
 During implementation of the study, the clinical investigation plan (CIP) approved by the authorities must be followed.

-The Medical Products Agency recommends that all studies of medical devices that require a permit are conducted according to ISO 14155 Clinical investigation of medical devices for human subjects – Good clinical practice.
-ISO 14155 includes guidance on role allocation and responsibilities in a clinical study, and you can read more on this in the Planning section.
-This standard is available free of charge to employees of the Swedish Association of Local Authorities and Regions (SALAR), including Swedish healthcare personnel, via an agreement between Swedish Standards Institute (SIS) and SALAR and can be accessable through SIS website.
+The Swedish Medical Products Agency recommends that clinical investigations of medical devices are conducted according to ISO 14155:2020 - Clinical investigation of medical devices for human subjects – Good clinical practice.
+The standard includes guidance on role allocation and responsibilities in a clinical investigation of medical devices, you can read more on this in the Planning section.
+This standard, among others, is available free of charge to employees of the Swedish Association of Local Authorities and Regions (SALAR), including Swedish healthcare personnel, via an agreement between Swedish Standards Institute (SIS) and SALAR and can be accessable through SIS website.

 Medical device perspectives on consent from study participants

-Ahead of all clinical studies and unless an exception has been approved, study participants shall provide informed consent according to the Ethical Review Authority’s guidance for study participant information and consent (in Swedish).
-When it comes to clinical studies involving medical devices that require a permit, there are further requirements for the patient information and consent procedure; these are specified in ISO 14155 Chapter 4.7 Informed consent.
+Ahead of all clinical studies and unless an exception has been approved, study participants shall provide informed consent according to the Ethical Review Authority’s guidance for study participant information and consent.
+When it comes to clinical investigatons of medical devices there are further requirements for the patient information and consent procedure; these are specified in the EU regulation on medical devices and ISO 14155:2020.

 Summarise documentation in study folders

-ISO 14155 contains information on the study documentation that needs to be drawn up for clinical studies involving medical devices that require a permit.
+ISO 14155:2020 contains information on the study documentation that needs to be drawn up in aclinical investigation of medical devices involving medical devices.
 A summary of the documentation shall be held both by the investigator (site file) and by the sponsor (sponsor file).
 The summaries shall include all the documents required to make it possible to evaluate the implementation and quality of the study.
 After conclusion of the study, it shall be possible to reconstruct the study based on the documentation in the study files.
 The site file shall include all the documentation that is important for the own clinic, and the sponsor file shall include the overall documentation for all participating clinics.
 Information that can identify study participants must not be included in the sponsor file.

 Ahead of the study start, the sponsor and/or monitor shall carry out an initiation visit to all participating clinics, or hold a joint meeting for all principal investigators and personnel.
 The purpose is to go through the study protocol and all study-related activities with the principal investigators and other personnel taking part in the work on the study, and to ensure the clinic has all the necessary equipment, resources and documentation, including approvals, to enable them to begin the study.
 The sponsor shall document a summary of the meeting content and a list of participants, with names, initials, signatures and functions.
-Guidance is available in ISO 14155 Chapter 6.2 Investigation site initiation.
 The monitor shall write a report of the meeting.

-It shall be possible to track medical devices and any comparison devices in a clinical study requiring a permit from their dispatch to the trial site until they are returned or destroyed when the study ends.
+It shall be possible to track medical devices and any comparison devices in a clinical investigation of medical devices requiring a permit from their dispatch to the trial site until they are returned or destroyed when the study ends.

-There are specific requirements for what is to be documented, such as the unique identification of each product, expiry date, date the investigator received the product and date of return.
-ISO 14155 Chapter 6.8 Investigational device accountability has further information.
+That means, for example, that such as the unique identification of each product, expiry date, date the investigator received the product and date of return shall be documented.